Significance of Spanish Missions in America

 Tumacacori Mission south of Tucson, Arizona by Carol Highsmith.

-By definition, the “mission” was nothing more than a plan of conversion.
-Missionaries, usually working alone or with a small military escort, would approach a group of natives and began preaching through a translator with a portable altar to say the Mass.
+By definition, the “mission” was nothing more than a conversion plan.
+Missionaries, usually working alone or with a small military escort, would approach a group of natives and begin preaching through a translator with a portable altar to say the Mass.
 The construction of a church, a garden, classrooms, housing for priests and converts, a refectory, corrals, and a defensive wall with a gate came later.
-Architecturally, the structures lent themselves to a variety of purposes that a completed mission site would serve.
+Architecturally, the structures lent themselves to various purposes that a completed mission site would serve.
 The mission complex served as a religious center as well as a vocational center.
-The mission was also an economic center for trade and crop production, which non-contiguous lands for ranching and farming supported.
-Lastly, the mission was a defensive center with heavy gates and doors and shuttered windows on high walls and clerestories.
+The mission was also an economic center for trade and crop production, supported by non-contiguous lands for ranching and farming.
+The mission was a defensive center with heavy gates, doors, and shuttered windows on high walls and clerestories.
 A modern-day misconception is that the church was the mission.

 Mission Santa Barbara, California by Carol Highsmith

-In most cases, Spanish arms were necessary for the mission program to succeed, especially in northern New Spain, today’s Greater Southwest, and northern Mexico.
+In most cases, Spanish arms were necessary for the mission program’s success, especially in northern New Spain, today’s Greater Southwest, and northern Mexico.
 Where possible, presidios were constructed near settlements and missions.
 In 1772, Friar Romualdo Cartagena, guardian of the College of Santa Cruz de Querétaro, one of the training centers for missionaries, wrote:

-“What gives the missions their permanency is the aid which they receive from the Catholic arms.
-Without them, pueblos are frequently abandoned, and ministers are murdered… It is seen every day that in missions where there are no soldiers, there is no success… Soldiers are necessary to defend the Indian from the enemy, and to keep an eye on the mission Indians, now to encourage them, now to carry the news to the nearest presidio in case of trouble.
-For the spiritual and temporal progress of the missions, two soldiers are needed…especially in new conversions.”
+“What gives the missions their permanency is the aid they receive from the Catholic arms.
+Without them, pueblos are frequently abandoned, and ministers are murdered… It is seen every day that in missions where there are no soldiers, there is no success… Soldiers are necessary to defend the Indians from the enemy, keep an eye on the mission Indians, encourage them, and carry the news to the nearest presidio in case of trouble.
+Two soldiers are needed for the spiritual and temporal progress of the missions, especially in new conversions.”

 Mission at Ysleta del Sur Pueblo, Texas by Kathy Alexander

 Theoretically, the missions were designed for ten years, after which the missionaries were expected to move on to newly established areas.
-However, the scheduled plan of conversion did not work well due to Indian resistance to the rigors of the missions.
-In the long run, arguing that the natives were imperfectly converted because they reverted to their spiritual ways in secret, friars proposed extending missions another decade.
-Often such extensions lasted for several decades, if not a century, longer than intended.
+However, the scheduled conversion plan did not work well due to Indian resistance to the rigors of the missions.
+In the long run, arguing that the natives were imperfectly converted because they secretly reverted to their spiritual ways, friars proposed extending missions for another decade.
+Often, such extensions lasted for several decades, if not a century, longer than intended.

-By the end of the 18th century, and especially after the Latin America’s Independence Movement from Spain, newly established revolutionary governments removed mission lands from Church authority.
-In most cases, emerging nations granted citizenship to native groups, kept them as wards of the state, or treated them as social outcasts.
+By the end of the 18th century, especially after Latin America’s Independence Movement from Spain, newly established revolutionary governments removed mission lands from Church authority.
+In most cases, emerging nations granted citizenship to native groups kept them as wards of the state or treated them as social outcasts.

 Spanish colonial missions in North America are significant because so many were established and had lasting effects on the cultural landscape.
 Like forts and towns, the Spanish missions were frontier institutions that pioneered European colonial claims and sovereignty in North America.